- 1. What is Metabolism?

 All living organisms are made up of the simplest living unit—the cell.
 Yes, this means even simple microbial organisms are “alive”, granted humans are composed of an enormous number (think 100s of trillions) of cells and are highly encephalized while many microbes exist as a single cell (and don’t have brains).
 But I digress…

-Back to the concern at hand, within these cells chemical reactions are constantly occurring while utilizing and giving off energy in the process.
-These reactions are divided into two classes that we alluded to in the introduction, those being anabolic and catabolic; the former use energy to build cell components and molecules while the latter give off energy as they break down complex substrates.
+Back to the concern at hand, within these cells, chemical reactions are constantly occurring while utilizing and giving off energy in the process.
+These reactions are divided into two classes that we alluded to in the introduction, those being anabolic and catabolic; the former uses energy to build cell components and molecules while the latter gives off energy as they break down complex substrates.

 Therefore, when we speak of metabolism, we are referring to the summation of all of these physiological reactions within the cell that are necessary to sustain life.
-A multitude of variables such as hormone signaling, physical activity, nutrient availability and energy status affects how these reactions occur and when they take place.
-For now just know that metabolism is a highly intricate system of reactions in cells that sustain life, and there is an inherent energy input & output from these processes (thus the need for nutrients).
+A multitude of variables such as hormone signaling, physical activity, nutrient availability, and energy status affect how these reactions occur and when they take place.
+For now, just know that metabolism is a highly intricate system of reactions in cells that sustain life, and there is an inherent energy input & output from these processes (thus the need for nutrients).

-The goal of most any individual in the gym is to improve their body composition (i.e. reduce body-fat levels and/or increase muscle mass).
-The conundrum is that improving body composition is a give and take process.
-In bodybuilding and fitness subculture many people become obsessed with the idea of simultaneously losing fat and building muscle.
+The goal of almost any individual in the gym is to improve their body composition (i.e. reduce body-fat levels and/or increase muscle mass).
+The conundrum is that improving body composition is a give-and-take process.
+In bodybuilding and the fitness subculture, many people become obsessed with the idea of simultaneously losing fat and building muscle.